Character-In-Action

 • Business Curriculum

 Crescent’s Business curriculum aims to inspire a passion for business.
 We devote a significant amount of time to current events, seeking to further develop student engagement with the world around them and bring textbook theory to life.
-We offer Economics (Grade 11, 12 and Advanced Placement), Accounting (Grade 11 and 12) and Business Entrepreneurship (Grade 11).
+We offer Economics (Grade 11, 12 and Advanced Placement), Accounting (Grade 11 and 12) and Launching and Leading a Business (Grade 10), and International Business (Grade 12).

 • Crescent School Business Team